 — James Clear, Atomic Habits

 The key insight: Building effective study habits means designing systems that make good behavior automatic.
+You're not trying to become a more disciplined person—you're trying to build an environment and routine where discipline becomes unnecessary.

 Small habits, big results

 This is the power of compound learning: Small, consistent efforts accumulate into extraordinary results.
 One hour of focused study today might seem insignificant, but 300 hours over a year transforms your understanding of any subject.
+The student who studies 2 hours daily for a year accumulates 600 hours of learning—more than most students achieve in two years of sporadic effort.

 The 2026 challenge: modern distractions